Neurodiversity: Neurodivergent and neurotypical/neuroconforming

 According to Kassiane Asasumasu, who coined the terms in the year 2000, neurodivergent/neurodivergence refers to those "whose neurocognitive functioning diverges from dominant societal norms in multiple ways".
 She emphasized that it should not be used to exclude people but rather to include them and therefore intended for these terms to apply to a broad variety of people, not just people with neurodevelopmental differences, such as autism, attention-deficit hyperactivity disorder, and dyslexia.
 It is also used as an umbrella term to describe people with atypical mental and behavioral traits, such as mood, personality, sensory processing, and eating disorders.
-However, people with non-cognitive neurological conditions, such as cerebral palsy, Parkinson's disease, and multiple sclerosis, are normally excluded.
+However, people with some neurological conditions, such as cerebral palsy, Parkinson's disease, and multiple sclerosis, are normally excluded.

 Under the neurodiversity framework, these differences are often referred to as neurodivergences, in an effort to challenge the medical model of disability (sometimes referred to in the neurodiversity community as the "pathology paradigm").
 This term provided activists a way to advocate for increased rights and accessibility for people with atypical neurocognitive functioning, both autistic and non-autistic.

 Neurotypical (an abbreviation of neurologically typical, sometimes NT) is a neologism widely used in the neurodiversity movement as a label for anyone who has a neurotype that fits into the norm of thinking patterns.
 Thus, the term "neurotypical" includes anyone who is not autistic, and does not have ADHD, dyslexia, anxiety, or any other difference that would be considered neurodivergent.
 The term has been adopted by both the neurodiversity movement and some members of the scientific community.

 Neuroscience writer Mo Costandi views terms like neurotypical as not being of use in neuroscience, while others, including Uta Frith and Francesca Happé, use the term freely.
 Ginny Russell mentions that there is no clear bimodal distribution separating autistic and non-autistic people because many non-autistic people have some autistic traits.
 Another criticism, that neurotypicality is a dubious construct because nobody can be considered truly neurotypical, has been said by Nick Walker to reflect a misunderstanding of the term because it is meant to describe those who can adapt to society's norms without much effort, not to imply that all neurotypical people's brains are the same.

 Early definitions described neurotypicals as individuals who are not autistic.
 Early uses of NT were often satirical, as in the Institute for the Study of the Neurologically Typical, but it has been adopted by the neurodiversity movement too, and is now used in a serious manner.